squarism/squarism.github.io/_posts/2021-09-17-information-is-late-game.markdown

 I have no idea how the machines work or what they are measuring but I started thinking about this _Information Is Late Game_ idea.

 Someone at that brewery had to get the beer working.
 After they got the beer working, they sold the beer.
 As they are selling the beer, they are wondering "are we selling enough beer?" and "how is our beer doing?".
-Ultimately these questions after physical things are established are informational questions.
-First came the thing and then came the information describing the thing.
+First came _the thing_ and then came the information describing _the thing_.
+Information is late game.

 <img alt="pricing demand curve" style="width: 50%; margin: auto; float: right" src="/uploads/2021/price.jpg" />

 The IoT sensors can measure temperature and liquid flows.
 The payment system can record revenue.
 The schedule can be a calendar.
 The people working can be in a database.
 All the stuff that happens after _the real thing_ is information.
 The information is what doing all this stuff means.
 The review score, the money.
 Even if it's not digital, it's information.
-We were doing this almost immediately after inventing farming.
+We were doing this [almost immediately after inventing farming](https://en.wikipedia.org/wiki/History_of_mathematics).

 Physicists and mathematicians might say that all this is entirely information but that's [entirely too interesting for me to talk about](https://www.youtube.com/watch?v=VN19VOMHxkk).